When you think about your retirement, you might picture yourself on a beach or driving cross-country in an RV, with no

 So you’ve squirreled away a nice chunk of money and you’re ready to hang up your work cap, then hit the beach or climb into the driver’s seat of that RV.
-Can you dip into that IRA account right away?
+Can you dip into that Traditional IRA account right away?
 It depends.

 You can start taking out money from a Traditional IRA once you’re 59½ years old.
 When you make a withdrawal, you’ll have to pay income tax on it.
 Of course, you could take funds out earlier – but you’ll likely get hit with a tax bill plus a 10% penalty.
-There are also rules about making required minimum distributions every year once you’re 72 (for more details, see IRS Topic: Required Minimum Distrbutions).
+(Remember to consult a tax professional if you have questions.)

 Fun fact: This type of retirement account was named after former Senator William V. Roth, Jr., from Delaware.
-And the name isn’t the only difference.
-Here’s how Roth IRAs compare:
+Here’s how Roth IRAs compare.